Kamik Momentum2 Review

 A winter boot with excellent traction, cozy lining and a low price tag, the Momentum2 has a lot to offer.
 That said, it's not waterproof or easy to dry once it is wet, and the floppy construction made it hard to get on.

 The Kamik is a boot with many cozy features, including a faux-fur collar that holds in heat and a fleece lining that goes all the way to the toes.
 The sole is thick enough to insulate well from the freezing ground.
 Its performance in our ice bath tests is average.
-It lost around 21.2-degrees over the course of 20 minutes, about the same as The North Face Shellista III Tall.
+It lost around 21.2-degrees over the course of 20 minutes.

 Kamik claims warmth to -40 degrees, which we are not able to verify in our lower-forty-eight based testing.
 While warmth ratings can be very subjective, we're not convinced this boot will perform well down to -40 degrees.
 During our waterproofness tests, we felt a cold sensation emanating through the nylon while wearing the boot, even before they started leaking.
 This is unexpected for a boot rated to -40 degrees, which makes us wary of this claim.